SolarCS/locust_proof_of_concept/README.md

 In order to test this on your local, there's a dummy tcp server within the repo that is mocking an HL7 server.

 Note that it will always answer with the same message.
-That's why is dummy.
+That's why it's dummy.

 In order to start the server, run the following command: